poly451/poly451.github.io/_posts/2019-04-26-iterating-over-a-class-in-python.md

 ---
 # Iteration and Custom Classes
 Today, I'm going to talk about iteration.
 SO MANY TIMES I've had to examine every element of a list.
-Usually I do something like this:
+Usually I do something like:

 ```python
 for a_car in a_list_of_cars: